 Kobun Resources: Tools for Reading Classical Japanese Texts

 In Japan, an enormous number of historical documents and texts have been preserved over the centuries.
-However, many are written using archaic styles (often referred to as ‘kobun‘) which are unreadable to all but a small handful of specialists.
+However, these are written using archaic styles (often referred to as ‘kobun‘) which are often unreadable to all but a small handful of specialists.
 This page introduces open-access digital projects that aim to address this issue by making historical texts more accessible to non-specialists.

 Chusei Monjo Mediaeval Manuscript Database

 The National Museum of Japanese History has released Chusei Monjo, a new database of Japanese mediaeval manuscripts from the late Heian period to the Azuchi-Momoyama period (around the 11th to 16th centuries).
 Along with images of the original manuscripts, the database also includes the transliterated text, an explanation in modern Japanese, and audio for each text.
 The site also incorporates an online forum allowing scholars and students to ask questions, comment on the texts and discuss mediaeval Japanese history.

 This free app is designed to help users learn to read hentaigana, a classical precursor of hiragana which is now obsolete.
 The app is the fruit of a collaboration between The University of California (UCLA) and Waseda University as part of the Tadashi Yanai Initiative for Globalising Japanese Studies.

 Read an overview of the project via the UCLA website.

 KuLA (Kuzushiji Learning App)

 KuLA (Kuzushiji Learning App) is a free educational tool for tablets and mobile phones which helps users learn to read kuzushiji, or classical Japanese cursive script.
 The app was developed by a PhD candidate at Kyoto University and is available in Japanese only.